X

 • For best germination and growth, soil temperatures between 80 to 90°F (26 to 32°C) are ideal

-• In cooler climates, Armenian cucumbers can be started indoors 4 to 6 weeks before your last expected frost and transplanted after danger of frost has passed
+• In cooler climates, Armenian cucumbers can be started 4 to 6 weeks indoors before your last expected frost and transplanted after the danger of frost has passed

 Direct sowing works best for these vigorous growers.
 Before planting, amend the soil with compost and make sure it drains well.